dokun1/kitura-safe-lab/OpenAndRESTAPI.md

 ## Add Support for handling a `GET` request on `/users:id`

-For this request, we want to find the return all the info on a specific user by using their unique id
+For this request, we want to return all the info on a specific user by using their unique id

 1. Register a handler for a `GET` request on `/users` that loads the data.
 Add the following into the `postInit()` function:
    ```swift
 	router.get("/users", handler: getOneHandler)
    ```
-2. Implement a public `getSafeConnections` function in `WebsocketService.swift`, that returns a percentage of the safe connected people, beneath your `getAllConnections` function
+2. Implement a public `getOnePerson` function in `MyWebSocketService.swift`, that returns a Person object, beneath your `getAllConnections` function

   ```swift
   public func getOnePerson(id: String) -> Person? {